top of page

 Next, the spark plug snowflake made sense to me because snow is white and spark plugs are about the only white car part I could think of.
 This is where having a 3D printer is awesome, where else are you going to get spark plug snowflake holders?
 From there, you need spark and fuel to make an engine run, so the fuel injector snowflake seemed to flow nicely.
 Those all formed the core of the wreath.
 If you're interested in making your own car themed snowflakes you can find them HERE.

 Now, we're onto “flair” for the wreath.
-Everyone needs WD-40 and duct tape, so those were a given.
-BTW, ever tried to cut or drill a roll of duct tape?
+Everyone needs WD-40 and duct tape (affiliate links), so those were a given.
+BTW, ever tried to cut or drill a roll of duct tape (affiliate link)?
 It’s a lot like trying to talk with your mouth full of marshmallows.
 I ended up using a hack saw and I don’t think the drill bit I used will ever come un-stickied.
 A wrench and a screwdriver were also natural flair choices, I really like the old wood handle and the angled vintage wrench.

 OK, this thing is starting to get heavy and we still need a way to hang it…